lukaszlach/orca/README.md

 Run the tunnel with automated scripts or manually using Docker **on your laptop/PC**.
 When the tunnel is running you can access all workshop services running on your VPS by using `localhost`.
-In this case you can also access your VPS shell on `http://localhost:8022`.
+In this case you can also access your VPS shell on `http://localhost:8022` and Visual Studio Code editor under `http://localhost:443`.

 > If you do not have Docker installed on your PC/laptop [see how to configure port forwarding](https://docs.bitnami.com/bch/faq/get-started/access-ssh-tunnel/) using PuTTy and terminal SSH client on MacOS and Linux.